 If asking around doesn’t bring up any clues, you could try searching for clues from your local authority records.
 For example, Yorkshire and Middlesex have their own deeds registries, while the remaining counties have the County Records Offices, which may be able to provide you information regarding who owns a particular property or land.

-Another alternative is to check with the local authority to see if any applications have been submitted in the past.
+Another alternative when finding a property owner, is to check with the local authority to see if any applications have been submitted in the past.
 This is a useful way of finding out the registered owners of a house or piece of land.
 By law, applicants have to sign either a Certificate A, to say they are the owner, or Certificate B, to say they have served noticed on the owner who must be named.

 How can I claim to possess unclaimed land?

-Adverse possession is the term referring to the process of claiming unclaimed land.
+Adverse possession is the term referring to the process of claiming unregistered land.
 To be successful you must fit the following criteria for an uninterrupted period of around 10 to 12 years:

 - Factual or exclusive possession of the land, such as fencing off an area of the land.

 - An intention to possess the land.
 This can be shown by a combination of factual possession and other actions which excludes any other possible owners.

 - Possession of the land without consent, which means you cannot acquire land where the owner has given you permission as this shows an acknowledgment that another person owns the land.